kyren/goggles/README.md

    `Par` and `Seq`, make sure that the result doesn't have resource conflicts, then run it.

+2) The `system_data` module defines a `SystemData` trait for statically defined resources for the `par_seq` module, and provides a `SystemData` implementation for tuples of `SystemData`.

-2) The `resource_set` module defines a `ResourceSet` which is similar to an `AnyMap` with values stored in a `RwLock`.
+3) The `resource_set` module defines a `ResourceSet` which is similar to an `AnyMap` with values stored in a `RwLock`.
 It doesn't ever block, instead it simply panics when aliasing rules are violated.
 It is designed so that you can use the `par_seq` module to build systems that operate over the defined resources.
-It also includes convenient types for defining and requesting sets of read / write handles to resources in tuples like `(Read<ResourceA>, Write<ResourceB>)`.
+It also includes convenient types for defining and requesting read / write handles to resources which implement `SystemData`, so they can be used in tuples like `(Read<ResourceA>, Write<ResourceB>)`.
 It is very similar to the `World` type in `shred`.

-3) The `join` module contains a definition for a `Join` trait for data stored by `u32` indexes and tracked by a `BitSet`.
+4) The `join` module contains a definition for a `Join` trait for data stored by `u32` indexes and tracked by a `BitSet`.
 It provides the ability to iterate over a `Join` sequentially and in parallel, and provides means to join multiple `Join` instances together.
 It is similar to the `Join` trait in `specs`, but redesigned for a bit more safety.

+5) The `component` module contains the `Component` and `RawStorage` traits, as well as the 3 most useful storage types: `VecStorage`, `DenseVecStorage`, and `HashMapStorage`.
+It is extremely similar to the equivalent functionality in `specs`.

+6) The `tracked` module contains a `RawStorage` wrapper that keeps track of component changes.
+Unlike `specs`, this is pretty minimal and only optionally sets a flag in an `AtomicBitSet` on mutable access.

-4) The `component` module contains the `RawStorage` trait and `MaskedStorage` structs, similarly to `specs`.
-The `RawStorage` trait provides unsafe component storage based on `u32` indexes that must be paired with a `BitSet` to keep track of what components are present and what are not.
-The `MaskedStorage` provides this pairing and is a safe interface to a `RawStorage` paired with a `BitSet`.  `MaskedStorage` is also join-able.
+7) The `masked` module contains the `MaskedStorage` struct which safely wraps a `RawStorage` together with a `BitSet` to keep track of which components are present.  `MaskedStorage` is also safely join-able.

-5) The `entity` module contains an atomic generational index allocator that also uses `hibitset` BitSet types to track which indexes are alive.
-It also allows you to join on the allocator to output live `Entity`'s
+8) The `entity` module contains an atomic generational index allocator that also uses `hibitset` types to track which indexes are alive.
+It also allows you to join on the allocator to output live `Entity`'s.

-6) The `world` module ties the `resource_set`, `join`, `component`, and `entity` modules together into something that can be used to store resources and components, and has a recognizable ECS API.

-7) The `flagged` module contains a `RawStorage` wrapper that keeps track of component changes.
-Unlike `specs`, this is extremely minimal and only sets a flag in a `BitSet` on mutable access, and contains a few convenience methods to update component values without accidentally triggering mutation.
-It also adds some methods to the types in `component` and `world`.
+9) The `world` module ties everything together into something with a recognizable ECS API.
+If you want to understand how this works, or want to build your own abstractions instead of what's provided in this module, start here.
+Many of the changes to `specs` have been made so that the `world` module contains only safe code.

 ---